-The Group uses the Standardised Approach for assessing its Operational Risk Capital Requirement (ORCR) to calculate the Pillar 1 capital requirement for operational risk.
+The Group uses the Standardised Approach for assessing its Operational Risk Capital Requirement to calculate the Pillar 1 capital requirement for operational risk.
 The requirement is calculated using the average of the last three years of income.
-This income is split out into relevant business lines which then have a regulatory prescribed percentage assigned to them.
+This income is split out into relevant business line which then have a regulatory prescribed percentage assigned to them.
 For the Society, the two business lines that drive the requirement are retail lending by the Society and asset management undertaken by Newcastle Strategic Solutions Limited.

-Template UK OR1 - Operational risk own funds requirements and risk-weighted exposure amounts
+Template UK OR1 - Operational risk own funds requirements and risk weighted exposure amounts

 a b С d e

 Relevant indicator Own funds Risk weighted

 Banking activities Year-3 Year-2 Last year requirements exposure amount

 £m £m £m £m £m

 1 Banking activities subject to basic indicator approach (BIA) - - - - -

-2 Banking activities subject to standardised (TSA) / alternative standardised (ASA) approaches 105.6 120.8 138.3 14.6 182.7
+2 Banking activities subject to standardised (TSA)/alternative standardised (ASA) approaches 120.8 138.3 152.9 16.5 206.3

-3 Subject to TSA: 105.6 120.8 138.3
+3 Subject to TSA: 120.8 138.3 152.9

 4 Subject to ASA: - - -

 5 Banking activities subject to advanced measurement approaches AMA - - - - -